What is Airwave?

 Radar detectors have been banned in many countries and this is due to the fact they serve one goal; inform drivers about the presence of radar speed traps.
 Blu Eye does not only warn drivers for Police vehicles but also for Fire Engines and Ambulances.
 Besides that, Blu Eye doesn’t make any difference between the 3.

-Does Blu Eye alert for other radio signals then those coming from vehicles with Airwave / Tetra radio's on board?
+Does Blu Eye also react to signals other than those of vehicles with Airwave equipment on board?

 At what distance does Blu Eye warn for approaching Emergency Services?